i2p/i2p.www/i2p2www/spec/i2cp.rst

 7. [PrivateKey]_ Decryption key
    Only present if flag bit 0 is set to 1.
-   A 32-byte ECIES_X25519 private key
+   A 32-byte ECIES_X25519 private key, little-endian
 8. [String]_ Lookup Password
    Only present if flag bit 4 is set to 1.